‘Bold And The Beautiful’ Recap Friday, July 9: Bill Proposes To Steffy, Zoe In Spotlight, Fashion Show Success

 Bold and the Beautiful recap states that Justin was still on his mission to find evidence that Bill could use to convince Steffy that Liam was not committed to their relationship.
 Liam congratulated Hope on the fashion line and they hug.
 Justin took a photo of them in the embrace.

 Back at the cliff house, Bill once again made the case that Liam was not the man Steffy should be with.
 He told her, “Liam’s not here with you, the mother of his child.
-Instead he’s with Hope, the mother of his other child.”
-Steffy was clearly upset that Liam was not with her, and Bill needled her by showing her the picture that Justin sent him of Liam and Hope.
+Instead, he’s with Hope, the mother of his other child.”
+Steffy was clearly upset that Liam was not with her, and Bill needed her by showing her the picture that Justin sent him of Liam and Hope.
 He told her to be careful not to be duped by Liam the way her mother was by Ridge.
 Bill then proposed to Steffy.
 Bold and the Beautiful airs weekdays on CBS.

 Do you think Bill is right about Liam? #BoldandBeautiful pic.twitter.com/OaOoKlUkC1